Why Security Pros Need to Embrace the Cloud

 One very real risk is that when you are in the cloud, you are in a shared environment.
 Cloud service providers (CSPs) share infrastructure and applications.
-If vulnerability arises in any of these layers, it could have an across-the-board effect on everyone.
-Cloud APIs could also contain yet-to be-discovered vulnerabilities.
+If vulnerability arises in any of these layers, it could have an across the board effect on everyone.
+Cloud APIs could also contain yet to be discovered vulnerabilities.
 These are unknown risks, but could have a big impact if they are discovered.
 Finally, when you’re in the cloud the CSP is not responsible for all aspects of your deployment.
 Cloud security is a shared responsibility between you and the CSP.
-A very real risk is in assuming someone else is covering a security control that is really in your court to handle.
-Understanding roles & responsibilities, data ownership and breach notification obligations should all be handled up front at the contract stage.
+A very real risk is in assuming some one else is covering a security control that is really in your court to handle.
+Understanding roles and responsibilities, data ownership and breach notification obligations should all be handled up front at the contract stage.

 The benefit of the cloud is no longer just about cost savings and time-to-market, it’s where real innovation will take place over the coming years.
 With some thoughtful planning and careful attention to the security controls, there’s no reason why we shouldn’t all embrace this future with open arms.
 Especially the security team.